mikependon/RepoDB.NET/pages/interfaces/ipropertyhandler.md

 - Can be used as trigger.
 - Manually override the default handler for the Enumerations.

-> The use-case can be unlimitted depends on your situation.
+> The use-cases can be unlimitted depends on your situation.

 #### How to Implement?